Rupert Brooke House, 16 Horton Crescent, Rugby, CV22 5DJ

 When at Cambridge, the House namesake, Rupert Brooke, wrote: ‘I had been happier at Rugby than I can find words to say.
 As I looked back at five years I seemed to see almost every hour golden and radiant, and always increasing in beauty…’ We are delighted to say our girls say the same.

 Katie Hollings joined Rugby in 2006 as a History teacher, arriving directly from Durham where she studied as an undergraduate.
+Katie teaches across the year groups including a diverse array of sixth form topics from The Wars of the Roses to 20th Century Germany.
 A keen sportswoman, Katie has also fully contributed to the games programme at Rugby, running both the girls’ and boys’ hockey ‘A’ teams at U15 and U16 level.
-She has managed the girls’ tennis for the past nine years and also coached the girls’ 1st VI.
+She ran the girls’ tennis program for 10 years and also coached the girls’ 1st VI during that time.
+Katie loves to watch the RB girls pursue all of their interests, from Art to Music and Performing Arts.
+She also loves a quiz and is her happiest on Wednesday night’s when the general knowledge quiz and popcorn machine comes out in the RB foyer.
 Katie spent three years as residential tutor in Tudor before becoming Assistant Housemistress in Rupert Brooke, a post she held for six years.
 Outside of School Katie enjoys reading, travelling and spending time with her family and friends.

 Dan Shaw joined Rugby in 2015 as a Mathematics teacher after obtaining a degree in Mathematics and Economics from the University of Edinburgh (2013) as well as a PGCE from Durham University.
 As well as teaching, Dan is a member of the Chaplaincy Team, leading a group of students to LIV Village in South Africa in 2018, and he is also an Arnold Foundation tutor.

-A keen sportsman, Dan coaches the boys; 1st VI tennis and U16 rugby.
+A keen sportsman, Dan coaches the boys’ 1st VI tennis and U16 rugby.
 The rugby coaching has enabled Dan to enjoy his passion for refereeing on the very ground the game began having represented Scotland at the Commonwealth Games in 2014 and The World 7s Series in 2013 and 2014 as an official.
-Before this current role, Dan spent three years tutoring in Southfield.
-When he is not in the classroom teaching or on duty, he enjoys getting on his bike and exploring the Warwickshire countryside.
+When he is not in the classroom teaching or on duty, he enjoys spending quality time with his wife Elana and daughter Léta and also getting on his bike to explore the Warwickshire countryside.